yehnra/rustcat/README.md

 	  --version            output version information and exit
 ```

-This is still a work-in-progress (see TODO's in src/main.rs).
+This is still a work-in-progress (see TODO's in src/main.rs),
+but all of the above functionality works.

 rustcat is a Rust 1.14 implementation of cat(1) using only std.

 Version and licensing info: